• Skip to primary navigation

 Recipe variations

-The original almond cream recipe is made with four ingredients.
+The original almond cream recipe uses four ingredients.
 It does not include flour or starch.

-However, some recipes add flour or starch to bring firmness to the cream and prevent it from running during baking.
+However, some recipes add flour or starch to give the cream firmness and prevent it from running during baking.

 There are some recipe variations you may consider: